IsmailKonak/PyTorch-SOTA-Implementations/Transformer/EN/README.md

 ## Project Status

-🚧 **Under Development**: This project is currently a work in progress.
-While the main components of the Transformer are being implemented, there's still much to accomplish, including documentation, testing, and optimization.
+🎉 **Project Completed**: This project is now complete!
+We've implemented the main components of the Transformer architecture, along with thorough documentation, testing, and optimization.

+Feel free to explore the completed implementation and dive into the details of the Transformer model.
+If you have any questions or suggestions, don't hesitate to reach out.

 ## Features